Writing OS Independent Shellcode

 This translates into the following:

-- We need OS independent method of finding a DLL base address
+- We need an OS-independent method of finding a DLL base address

 - We just need to invoke it as easily as possible